Are you breathing wrong? The answer is, probably.

 Have you ever noticed when you’re super busy that sometimes you feel like you forgot to breathe and you suddenly gasp for air?

 Technically, you really did not forget to breathe as our brain automatically sends signals to our body to do it on its own.

-This also tends to happen when we’re anxious and stressed out, especially if there’s a lot of tasks at hand that need to be done for the day.
+This also tends to happen when we’re anxious and stressed out, especially if there are a lot of tasks at hand that needs to be done for the day.
 If you’re yawning excessively, that may also be a sign that your body is asking you to breathe more.